danieljaderpellattiero-ve/software-architectures/README.md

 This application demonstrates a complete hospital management workflow:

 - Patient registration and dashboard
+- PDF analyzef feature for analyzing and saving medical reports as pdf and in patients personal pdata
 - 2FA for patients
 - Doctor/admin dashboards
 - Authentication system